yintrigue/portfolio-ds/README.md

 # Ying's DS Portfolio

-I love data and I love cats.
+I love data and I love photography.
 This is a portfolio of select data science projects I have worked on.

 ## Table of Contents